Mehaffey History, Family Crest & Coats of Arms

 Mehaffey Settlers in United States in the 19th Century

 - Minnie Mehaffey, aged 24, who immigrated to America from Derry, in 1893

 - Samuel Mehaffey, aged 16, who landed in America from Derry, in 1893

 - Martin R. Mehaffey, aged 72, who landed in America, in 1896

-- William G. Mehaffey, aged 28, who emigrated to the United States from Newry, in 1899
+- William G. Mehaffey, aged 28, who immigrated to the United States from Newry, in 1899

 Mehaffey Settlers in United States in the 20th Century

-- Joseph Mehaffey, aged 21, who emigrated to the United States from Banbudge, Ireland, in 1907
+- Joseph Mehaffey, aged 21, who immigrated to the United States from Banbudge, Ireland, in 1907

-- Elizabeth Mehaffey, aged 25, who emigrated to the United States from Newtonstewart, Ireland, in 1912
+- Elizabeth Mehaffey, aged 25, who immigrated to the United States from Newtonstewart, Ireland, in 1912

 - Eduarda Mehaffey, aged 45, who landed in America, in 1914